A topic from the subject of Organic Chemistry in Chemistry.

 • Combustion of Hydrocarbons:

-Methane, propane, and butane gases burn with a luminous flame, producing carbon dioxide and water vapor as products.
+Methane, propane, and butane gases burn with a luminous flame, producing carbon dioxide (CO2) and water vapor (H2O) as products.
+The luminous nature indicates incomplete combustion; a cleaner burning flame would be less luminous and produce less soot.

 • Solubility of Hydrocarbons: